NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Hound Of Tindalos.md

     desc: " (mental) Whenever a creature targets the hound with a mental effect, that creature takes 4d6 mental damage (DC 25 Will check save).
 On a critical failure, it also becomes [[Conditions/Confused|Confused]] for 1d4 rounds."

   - name: "Ripping Gaze"
     desc: " (aura,occult,visual) 30 feet.
 The hound of Tindalos's eyes glow balefully, causing painful but bloodless wounds to rip open in the body of a creature that meets its awful gaze.
-When a creature ends its turn in the aura's emanation, it takes 4d6 slashing damage (DC 25 Fortitude check save).\nA creature that critically succeeds at its save is temporarily immune for 24 hours."
+When a creature ends its turn in the aura's emanation, it takes 4d6 slashing damage (DC 25 Fortitude check save).\n\nA creature that critically succeeds at its save is temporarily immune for 24 hours."

   - name: "Vulnerable to Curved Space"
-    desc: "  When a hound of Tindalos is not adjacent to a structural angle of 90º (or more acute), its resistance to physical damage is suppressed and it becomes [[Conditions/Sickened 1|Sickened 1]].
-It can't recover from this sickened condition, but the condition ends automatically once the hound is again adjacent to a suitable angle.\n[[Bestiary Effects/Effect_ Vulnerable to Curved Space|Effect: Vulnerable to Curved Space]]"
+    desc: "  When a hound of Tindalos is not adjacent to a structural angle of 90º (or more acute), its resistance to physical damage is suppressed and it becomes [[Conditions/Sickened|Sickened 1]].
+It can't recover from this sickened condition, but the condition ends automatically once the hound is again adjacent to a suitable angle.\n\n[[Bestiary Effects/Effect_ Vulnerable to Curved Space|Effect: Vulnerable to Curved Space]]"

 attacks:
   - name: ""